Darep/Beatstream/README.md

 ![Screenshot](http://i.imgur.com/oRGwu.png)

-Web app for streaming music from any computer running Ruby (and Bundler) to anywhere with a modern browser (Chrome only for now!).
+Web app for streaming music from any computer running Ruby (and Bundler) to anywhere with a modern browser.
+Works in Firefox and Chrome. **Note!** Remember to disable flash block if you have one!

 ### Installation